Agumjot Singh

 - Interacting with parents and kids

-Pharmacy Technician
+Position: Pharmacy Technician

 - Communicate with customers

-- Learn purpose of different medication
+- Learn the purpose of different medications

 - Print RX labels/request refills